subhajeet2107/shurly/README.md

 ## Contributions

-Contributions are welcomed, just open a pull request to add a new feature, make sure coverage report is over 80% and travis is happy
+Contributions are welcome, just open a pull request to add a new feature, make sure to generate coverage report and travis is happy

 ## License